Rapol/sls-templates/README.md

-# Azure Functions
+# Welcome to sls-templates 👋

-Refer to [Serverless docs](https://serverless.com/framework/docs/providers/azure/guide/intro/) for more information.
+> Serverless templates for all your use cases